 Exciting MS-150 Update!!!
 Fund-raising for 2016 is now online!
 Yippee!!!
-The 2015 booklet is not quite done yet, but the previous four snowflake booklets are available via tax-deductible donation made here.
-Anyone donating $25 or more will receive all four of the previous booklets.
+The 2015 booklet is done now and available only via tax-deductible donation made here.

 Avocados aren't a traditional Christmas symbol, and snowflakes aren't just for Christmas anymore.

 This week I am celebrating the completion of my 2014 snowflake pattern booklet to raise money for the Colorado/Wyoming Chapter of the National Multiple Sclerosis Society.